casting-video/react-native-camera/docs/RCTCamera.md

 - `mode` (See  `captureMode` under Properties)
 - `target` (See `captureTarget` under Properties)
 - `metadata` This is metadata to be added to the captured image.
-- `location` This is the object returned from `navigator.geolocation.getCurrentPosition()` (React Native's geolocation polyfill).
+- `metadata.location` This is the object returned from `navigator.geolocation.getCurrentPosition()` (React Native's geolocation polyfill).
 It will add GPS metadata to the image.
 - `rotation` This will rotate the image by the number of degrees specified.
 - `jpegQuality` (integer between 1 and 100) This property is used to compress the output jpeg file with 100% meaning no jpeg compression will be applied.
 - `totalSeconds` This will limit video length by number of seconds specified.
 Only works in video capture mode.